-Note: When checking for the end of the conversion process, if the method of polling the ADBZ bit in the SADC0 register is used, the interrupt enable step above can be omitted.
+Note: When checking for the end of the conversion process, if the method of polling the EOC bit in the ADCR1 register is used, the interrupt enable step above can be omitted.

-During microcontroller operations where the A/D converter is not being used, the A/D internal circuitry can be switched off to reduce power consumption by clearing bit ADCEN to 0 in the SADC0 register.
+During microcontroller operations where the A/D converter is not being used, the A/D internal circuitry can be switched off to reduce power consumption.
 When this happens, the internal A/D converter circuits will not consume power irrespective of what analog voltage is applied to their input lines.
-If the A/D converter input lines are used as normal I/Os, then care must be taken as if the input voltage is not at a valid logic level, then this may lead to some increase in power consumption.